Ruggles of Red Gap: Theme

+Gettysburg address scene

+Film historian Wes D. Gehring describes Ruggles of Red Gap as "the story of a proper British butler, lost in a poker game to a nouveau riche American, evolves into a free man."

+The origins of the film sequence arose from an event in McCarey's own life.
+During an alcohol-fueled social gathering, the topic of the Gettysburg Address came up; everyone agreed as to its importance, but no one present could recite a word of the iconic document.

+The film fully takes shape as a "populist classic" with the sequence in which Laughton, the former body servant to a wealthy English gentleman, recites the Gettysburg Address, a speech delivered by Abraham Lincoln in 1863, announcing a "new birth of freedom" for the people of the American republic.

+Ruggles, an immigrant to the United States, delivers the speech in the Silver Dollar saloon occupied entirely by "All-American Western types."
+The moving content of the address comes as a revelation and a liberation to most of the denizens of Red Gap.

 Awards and nominations

-Charles Laughton won the New York Film Critics' Circle Awards for Ruggles of Red Gap (along with Mutiny on the Bounty) in 1935.
+Charles Laughton won the New York Film Critics' Circle Awards for Ruggles of Red Gap (with Mutiny on the Bounty) in 1935.
 The National Board of Review named the film the ninth best of 1935.
-[That year, Laughton's other two films, Les Misérables and Mutiny on the Bounty were sixth and eighth on the list, respectively].
+That year, Laughton's other two films, Les Misérables and Mutiny on the Bounty, were sixth and eighth on the list, respectively.
 The film was nominated for the Oscar for Best Picture and competed against two other Laughton films that were also nominated: Mutiny on the Bounty (which won the award) and Les Misérables.

 In 2014, the film was deemed "culturally, historically, or aesthetically significant" by the Library of Congress and selected for preservation in the National Film Registry.

 Other adaptations

 Harry Leon Wilson's novel Ruggles of Red Gap was adapted for the Broadway stage as a musical in 1915, the same year that it was published.
 It was first made into a silent film in 1918 and again in 1923 (the latter with Edward Everett Horton as Ruggles).

 A musical adaptation called Fancy Pants starring Bob Hope and Lucille Ball was released in 1950.

 Ruggles of Red Gap was adapted as a radio play several times.
 First on the July 10, 1939 episode of Lux Radio Theater; second on the December 17, 1945 episode of The Screen Guild Theater; and third on the June 8, 1946 episode of Academy Award Theater.
 All of these adaptations found Charles Laughton and Charlie Ruggles reprising their film parts.

 A television musical version was produced on Producer's Showcase in 1957, starring Michael Redgrave, Peter Lawford, David Wayne and Jane Powell.
 The songs were created by Jule Styne and Leo Robin.